TheOddler/Pikmin-Cheats/README.md

 # The Cheats

-## D-Pad Left to reverse time

-Adress names:
+Used adresses and the names I gave them:
+* `<between balls>` has address `3A2924`.
-    <between balls> has address 3A2924 and represents how far along between the current 2 balls you are on the time-line.
+It represents how far along between the current 2 balls you are on the time-line.
 It seems to range from 0 to about 70 (float) when I look at it in the debugger.
+* `<ball number>` has address `3A2930`.
-    <ball number> has address 3A2930 and represents the current ball you are on on the time-line.
+It represents the current ball you are on on the time-line.
 7 Is the first one for the day, above 7 is later in the day, below 7 is night (icon changes to a moon).

+## Hold D-Pad Left to reverse time

 ```
 CC3A2280 00010000       if D-Pad left is down execute all the following lines